Traveling to Japan in 2025 and worried you’ll miss the most must-see sights and things to do? We’d never let that happen.

 When you’re thinking of spending New Year’s Eve in Japan, there’s only one place that can help you celebrate like you deserve: Countdown Japan 2025.

-Held at the Makuhari Messe on December 28, 29, 30 and 31, 2025, you’ll have a few options for fitting this NYE festival around your current plans, whether you’re planning to indulge in Tokyo’s best Michelin-starred restaurants or still thinking about your next omakase sushi meal in Kyoto.
+Held at the Makuhari Messe on December 28, 29, 30 and 31, 2025, you’ll have a few options for fitting this NYE festival around your current plans, like indulging at Tokyo’s best Michelin-starred restaurants.

 In this four-day celebration of Japanese rock and the coming of a new year, you’ll see in the end of 2025 with over 150 acts alongside almost 200,000 fellow festival-goers.